Nonparametric Simulation Extrapolation for Measurement Error Models: Introduction

-The simulation step of P-SIMEX has been described as a \emph{remeasurement method} \citep{MCCS}, emphasizing its similarities to bootstrap procedures.
-Just as bootstrap procedures can be made nonparametric by resampling from the empirical distribution, P-SIMEX can be made nonparametric by \emph{remeasuring} using the empirical error distribution.
+The P-SIMEX is a three-step procedure, consisting of a simulation step, an extrapolation step, and an estimation step.
+The simulation step of the P-SIMEX has been described as a \emph{remeasurement method} \citep{MCCS}, emphasizing its similarities to bootstrap procedures.
+Just as bootstrap procedures can be made nonparametric by resampling from the empirical distribution, the P-SIMEX can be made nonparametric by \emph{remeasuring} using the empirical error distribution.
 Doing so allows for the relaxation of assumptions regarding the distribution of the error terms.
 We make explicit this nonparametric remeasurement procedure.
-This allows for our NP-SIMEX to accomodate a wide range of error models, without making any specific distributional assumptions.
-This distinguishes our methods from those of \citet{Laplace}, who derive parametric extensions to SIMEX, in non-normal settings.
+This allows the NP-SIMEX to accommodate a wide range of error models, without making specific distributional assumptions, distinguishing it from the parametric extensions to simulation extrapolation for Laplace errors presented by \citet{Laplace}.